Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Descended from Lord Rama and Bappa Rawal, Rahap, son of Rann Singh, established the Sisodiya Dynasty after conquering Shisoda.

 Seven of Rana Lakshman Singh’s sons and Raval Ratan Singh sacrificed their lives while fighting with Allauddin Khilji.
-Lakshman Singh had two more sons who were alive at that time, named Ajay Singh and Ari Singh.
+Lakshman Singh had two more sons alive then, Ajay Singh and Ari Singh.
 Ajay Singh installed Ari Singh’s son, Hammir Singh, on the throne.

 Muslim Commanders in Shivaji Maharaj’s Army: